How does Beam AI help with Structural Steel Takeoffs?

 • Connection plates, bolts, and fittings

-Since different steel sections serve distinct load-bearing functions, takeoff accuracy is crucial for project execution and cost control.
+Since different steel sections serve distinct load-bearing functions, takeoff accuracy is crucial.
+Missing even a single component can compromise design, safety, and project costs.

 2. Complex Weight & Load Calculations